MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-excel-online.md

     * **Dataflow**: Select your dataflow by name

      The **Add a row into a table** action is expanded because you need to enter you *Location* of the excel file and the specific *Table* the data need to load to.
-   * **Location**: The lcoation of the Excel file.
+   * **Location**: The location of the Excel file.
 Either *OneDrive for Business* or a *SharePoint Site*
-    * **Document Library**: The lirary of the excel file
+    * **Document Library**: The library of the excel file
     * **File**: The exact location of the `.xlsx` file
     * **Table**: The name of the Table to load the data into.
 The table is called *Datflow-monitoring*.

 * Add dynamic values to the required fields

     For every required field, we are going to add a dynamic value.
-This value is the ouput of the meta-data of the dataflow run.
+This value is the output of the meta-data of the dataflow run.
     * click on the field  next to **Dataflow_name** and then click on the *lightning* button.
 ![An example of folder structure](media/dynamicexcel.png)

     * Add the Dataflow Name as the dynamic content
 ![An example of folder structure](media/dynamicexcel1.png)

-    * Repeat this proces for all required fields
+    * Repeat this process for all required fields
 ![An example of folder structure](media/excelcomplete.PNG)

 * `Save` the flow